dilippuri/8085Emulator/readme.md

 ### How to Contribute

 1. Clone the repository.
+2. Go to the cloned project directory.
+3. Make a ' build ' name dirrectory.
+4. Go to the build directory and run the command ``` cmake ..```.  ( This will build the project make file ).
-2. Add or update instruction implementations.
+5. Add or update instruction implementations.
-3. Ensure proper flag handling.
+6. Ensure proper flag handling.
+7. Add the test case for your project.
+8. Now we have to compile the project.
+9. Make sure you are in the ' build ' directory and run the command ``` make ``. ( This will execute the make command ).
+10. Run The Command to Run the test cases. ( Make sure all the test cases are pass ).
-4. Update this README checklist to reflect your changes.
+11. Update this README checklist to reflect your changes.
-5. Submit a pull request!
+12. Submit a pull request!

 ---